Your celebration of the island

-About the Podcast
+About The Podcast

 The Ireland Podcast is a long-form interview series dedicated to thoughtful conversations about Ireland - its culture, history, sport, media, and the ideas that shape how the island understands itself.

-Celebrate the Island
+Celebrate The Island

 The guiding idea behind the podcast is simple: to celebrate the island — not in a sentimental or promotional sense, but by paying attention to the people, stories, and experiences that give it shape.